racdale/entertainment-data/README.md

 So does average RT relate to revenue or popularity?
 A fun challenge is using the code shared above to find this.
 Give it a go.

+## For COMM 131 Students: Entertainment Data Lab

+Please follow the instructions below to conduct some analysis over film data from MovieLens (aggregated by Kaggle.com).
+You may use this task as a lab, submitted via CCLE, as part of your grade.
+Here is the scenario:

+> You are tasked as a consultant to conduct sentiment analysis of film genre.
+A film production company has requested a quantitative analysis of what film types tend to invoke particular emotional expressions in their overview/descriptions.
+You use the "nrc" sentiment data set, part of the "tidytext" library in RStudio, and showcase a series of graphs that reveal the "sentiment" of different movie types.

+Using a Word document, and writing up this assignment as a kind of technical memo, write at least 1 page of text, summarize sentiment analysis and how you conducted the analysis in R, and include a series of graphs showing the results.